Attorney errors and omissions insurance is complicated. It requires expertise and experience.

 Companies should review customer-use policies and guarantees regarding any estimated or guaranteed service availability.

-- Start the renewal process 90 days before the renewal
+- Begin the renewal process 90 days before the renewal

-- Examine any open claims.
+- Review any open claims.
 Provide updates with details.

 - Be ready to offer details as to COVID-19 impact (if any)